indigotech/taq-github-bot/src/data/local/github/tracks-node/track-8/steps/step-2.md

 # Step 2/2 - Pagination
 #### Estimated time: 6 hours

-Now, let's increment your `users` query with a nice feature: pagination.
-Let's say the clients using your server want to fetch a list of users and there are lots of them on database.
+Now, let's increment your `GET /users` with a nice feature: pagination.
+Let's say the clients using your server want to fetch a list of users and there are lots of them on the database.
 It's not a good practice to return too much users on a single request, because generally the client is not interested in using all of them.
 So, the solution is to offer separated small parts of users, according to some conditions the client sends.

 Let's consider our alphabetically ordered list of users.
-Change the query response type to be of the type below:
+Change the response type to be of the new type below:

 + The users, obviously 🤣
 + The total number of users